 At Chase Dental SleepCare, the board-certified dental sleep specialists provide comprehensive care for a wide range of sleep disorders.
 If you suffer from issues like snoring and sleep apnea, oral appliance therapy is a safe and effective treatment option.
-Chase Dental SleepCare has several convenient locations in New York: East Meadow, Commack, Williston Park and Hicksville in Long Island; Oakland Gardens and Sunnyside in Queens; Lenox Hill and the Upper East Side in Manhattan; Midwood in Brooklyn, and Staten Island, New York.
+Chase Dental SleepCare has several convenient locations in New York: East Meadow, Commack, Williston Park, and Hicksville in Long Island; Oakland Gardens and Sunnyside in Queens; Lenox Hill and the Upper East Side in Manhattan; Midwood in Brooklyn; Staten Island; and Scarsdale, New York.
 To schedule your assessment, call one of the offices today or book your appointment online.

 Obstructive sleep apnea (OSA) is a condition that causes your breathing to periodically stop as you sleep.
 Obstructive sleep apnea occurs when the muscles in the throat relax and block your airways.